Essential Skills for Entertainment Technicians

 Timeline for New Works

-The next bundle of online exams in Projections, Wigs and Make-up, Scenic Construction and Audio are scheduled for a soft-launch at The USITT 57th Annual Conference & Stage Expo in St. Louis with practical testing in these areas beginning in 2018.
+The next bundle of online exams in Projections, Wigs and Make-up, Scenic Construction and Audio are scheduled for a soft-launch at The USITT 58th Annual Conference & Stage Expo in Fort Lauderdale.

 eSET Council Members